cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Stream(len, key, nonce)
 ~~~

-The `Stream` function expands a key and an optional nonce into a variable-length, secure keystream.
+The `Stream` function expands a key and an optional nonce into a variable-length keystream.

 Inputs:

 - `len`: the length of the keystream to generate in bits.
 - `key`: the AEGIS key.
-- `nonce`: the nonce.
+- `nonce`: the AEGIS nonce.
 If unspecified, it is set to `N_MAX` zero bytes.

 Outputs: